|New guide released||20/09/2021|

 You have now completed the container setup.

-Click on Done and the container should now start up, give it 30 seconds or so and you should then be able to access the Pi-hole web interface via you NAS IP followed by port 8000
+After about 30 seconds or so you should then be able to access the Pi-hole web interface via you NAS IP followed by port 8000, and log in with the password you set earlier.

 You will now need to add the IP address of your NAS as your DNS address in your router or other DHCP server.
 It can take some time for all of your devices to move over the new DNS settings so be patient, and you will gradually start to see your stats begin to start.